Maxwellcoyle-dev/meeting-analyzer-workflow/README.md

 The Project contains a lambda function that reveives events through an api gateway.
 Incoming events are sent via a Zoom webhook when a meeting recording transcript is successfully generated for the specified Zoom account.
 The incoming payload contains information about that specific recording, including a download url where the transcript can be retreived from.
 The lambda function takes in this event, parses and formats the transcript, uses langchain npm package to pair the transcript with a prompt template and then sends it to the specified language model.
 Finally, the lambda function sends the ai response to the user in a slack channel.

+Requirements:
+- Zoom business account - cloud recording transcriptions enabled
+- Zoom account permissions to create a webhook and listen for recording transcript events
+- Slack workspace + a slack app with webhooks enabled
+- API access key for your chosen ai language model
+- AWS User with permission to create and view lambdas, api gateway, dynamodb table, secret manager

 The code lives here --> functions/zoomTranscriptWebhookHandler

 index.mjs -- imports utilities and manages the automation flown